Trek to Everest Base Camp FAQs

 - If any kind of emergency occurs, the rescue team is called as they are always ready to go.
 If the emergency is minor, locales, and guides sort it out.
 Helicopter rescue service is also provided to prevent immediate damage.

-Can I extend my Everest base camp trek?
+Can I extend my trek to Everest base camp?

 - Yes, you can.
 But for this, you have to update us before the trek so that we could manage the itinerary as per your requirement.
 But if an emergency occurs and you need to extend days, we can make you comfortable in that too.

-Can I explore Kathmandu valley before or after Everest base camp trek?
+Can I explore Kathmandu valley before or after base camp trek?

 - Kathmandu is a big city.
 It is not possible to explore it all in one day but one can visit the main places like Pashupatinath Temple, Boudhanath Mahachaitya, Swayambhunath Mahachaitya, and a few others.
 But if you want to visit more and more, you need to plan your trip to Nepal in such a way that you could have spare days in Nepal.
 In your spare time, you will be able to perform as many activities in Nepal as you want.

-How can I use toilets during the Everest base camp trek?
+How can I use toilets during the trekking to Everest base camp?

 - It is not guaranteed that you will find the toilet in every place.
 So you need to be ready to hide behind large rocks and continue.
 But in the places where toilets are found, you can use them well.
 You also need to carry urinal bottles with you for your convenience.

-What is the average group size for the Everest base camp trek?
+What is the average group size for the Everest trekking package?

-- The Everest base camp trek can be done from a minimum of 1 person to a maximum whichever the number of people.
+- The Everest trekking package can be done from a minimum of 1 person to a maximum whichever the number of people.
 The maximum number of people is estimated to be 20 people.
 But it is recommended to keep the group as small as you can.
 It is because with the small group, you can enjoy the trek more and there will not be hustle and bustle.
 There is a lesser chance of trek being boring and misunderstanding arising between team members.